kibihrchak/kibihrchak.github.io/_posts/analysis/2020-07-03-line-length-limit.md

 line length limit.

-While looking along the Internets, what usually appeared are the personal opinions heavily related to the use case and the development environment at hand.
+While looking along the Internets, what usually appeared are the personal opinions heavily related to the implied use case and the development environment at hand.
 This analysis tries to stay impartial (even with my obvious preference toward 72CPL) and build up on the use cases and corresponding factors that would make certain approach more suitable.

 ## General Context on The Issue